alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 Surge pricing when the flight nears often means making money off bereaved people: airlines behave like vultures with total impunity.

+So should late tickets be cheap or expensive?
+For mere mortals they are now very expensive;
+I guess there must be some outlets where they are sold cheap when there is little demand, but I have not found it yet.

 ## Bizarrities and Excentrologies

 There are some phenomena that just defy what little common sense we may have left